Poisson-Boltzmann formulary: Third edition: Characteristic lengths

 \paragraph*{Surface charge density $\Sigma$: Gouy-Chapman length $\lGC$ --}

-The Gouy-Chapman length is the distance at which the electrostatic interaction energy between an ion and a charged surface is comparable to the thermal energy $k_\text{B}T$.
+In this formulary, the Gouy-Chapman length is defined as the distance at which the electrostatic interaction energy between an ion (of charge $q=Ze$) and a charged surface is comparable to the thermal energy $k_\text{B}T$.

-For monovalent ions in water at room temperature, $\lGC \sim 36\,\text{nm} / |\Sigma| \mathrm{(mC/m^2)}$.\\
+For monovalent ions in water at room temperature, $\lGC \sim 36\,\text{nm} / |\Sigma| \mathrm{(mC/m^2)}$.

-In the following, it will appear that many quantities can be expressed as a function of the ratio $\chi = \debye/\lGC$, which is proportional to the absolute value of the surface charge, and inversely proportional to the square root of the bulk salt concentration:
+A useful quantity is the dimensionless surface charge $\chi = \debye/\lGC$, which is proportional to the absolute value of the surface charge, and inversely proportional to the square root of the bulk salt concentration:

 \paragraph*{Surface ions vs bulk ions: Dukhin length $\lDu$ --}

 The Dukhin length is the channel scale at which the number of salt ions in bulk compares to the number of counter-ions at the surfaces \cite{Bocquet2010}.